zenml-io/zenml/docs/book/user-guide/starter-guide/starter-project.md

 And voilà!
 You're now well on your way to be a MLOps expert.
 As a next step, try introducing the [ZenML starter template](https://github.com/zenml-io/template-starter) to your colleagues and see the benefits of a standard MLOps framework in action!

+## Conclusion and next steps

+This marks the end of the first chapter of your MLOps journey with ZenML.
+Make sure you do your own experimentation with ZenML to master the basics.
+When ready, move onto the [production guide](../production-guide/), which is the next part of the series.

 <!-- For scarf -->
 <figure><img alt="ZenML Scarf" referrerpolicy="no-referrer-when-downgrade" src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" /></figure>